Behind the Scenes: What Happens at La Fête the Week Before Your Wedding

 The Reset Begins

-Midweek: Layout and Logistics
+Layout and Logistics

 Once the space is clean, the real preparation work begins.
 We pull out the floor plan that the couple finalized during the planning process and start mapping out the room.